krsatyam36/esp32-s3/README.md

 ```

 **Why a custom viewer?**
-OpenCV’s `VideoCapture` relies on a tight internal timeout.
-Even small WiFi delays can cause it to throw an error and stop.
+OpenCV’s `VideoCapture` relies on a tight internal timeout and single-threaded execution.
+Even small WiFi delays can cause it to throw an error or freeze the entire window.
 Our approach:

-1. Fetches raw bytes from the stream.
+1. **Multi-threaded Capture:** A background thread handles all network I/O, preventing UI freezes.
-2. Buffers them manually.
+2. **Self-Healing Buffer:** Automatically detects and discards corrupted JPEG data to prevent buffer jams.
-3. Decodes only complete JPEG frames.
+3. **Real-time Sync:** Flushes the buffer queue to always display the absolute newest frame.
-4. Displays them without ever hitting a fatal timeout.
+4. **Non-blocking Decode:** Only complete JPEG frames are decoded and passed to the main thread for display.

 ## HTTP API Endpoints